aws-samples/aws-serverless-workshops/MultiRegion/2_UI/README.md

 ## 2. Configure Federated Identities with Cognito

+TODO: Facebook UI has changed; Screenshots need updating.
+TODO: Instructions/SCreenshots pointing to S3 static website URL need to be updated to a CloudFront URL.

 Now we'll set up our login with Facebook capability.
 You will need to set up a Facebook Web Application so that your riders can log in to the UI and submit their Unicorn issues.